saadBr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines : this script displays the first 10 lines of /etc/passwd.
 6-third_line : this script displays the third line of file iacta.
 7-file : this script creates a file with special character.
+8-cwd_state : this script prints the result of ls -la into a file